esnaaf1/Javascript-UFO-site/README.md

 # javascript-challenge
-Create an interactive UFO siting website
+In this project, using Javascript, I created an interactive website that can display UFO sitings across the United States.